kubernetes/website/docs/admin/high-availability/building.md

 the other ones, causing a lot of extraneous updates in kube-proxy and other components.

-Starting with Kubernetes 1.9, a new reconciler implementation is available.
+Starting with Kubernetes 1.9, a new alpha reconciler implementation is available.
 It uses a *lease* that is regularly renewed by each apiserver replica.
 When a replica is down, it stops renewing its lease, and the other replicas notice that the lease expired and remove it from the list of endpoints.
 You can switch to the new reconciler by adding the flag `--endpoint-reconciler-type=lease` when starting your apiserver replicas.

+{% include feature-state-alpha.md %}

 If you want to know more, you can check the following resources:
 - [issue kubernetes/kuberenetes#22609](https://github.com/kubernetes/kubernetes/issues/22609),